-The Center was created by the Steven G. Mihaylo College of Business and Economics to foster the study of emerging markets globally as well as domestically.
-To provide its clients with a connection to the world of international trade, the Center performs the following functions:
+The Center for the Study of Emerging Markets (CSEM) was created by the Steven G. Mihaylo College of Business and Economics to foster the study of emerging markets globally as well as domestically.
+To provide its clients with a connection to the world of international trade, the center performs the following functions:

-- 1. Provide research and travel grants to faculty who wish to increase their international skills and to study global emerging markets. - 2.
-Give access to the latest faculty research on emerging markets to CSUF students, faculty and Southern California businesses through the CSEM publication series, online trainings and tutorials, and live lectures. - 3.
-Place student interns in positions in business involved in the global trade community in Southern California

-- 4. Offer the Certified Global Business Professional (CGBP) test to the Southern California global business community.
-CSEM is a testing center and offers test preparation classes for potential test takers. - 5.
-Promote collaboration between the global trade community of Southern California by making available CSEM's extensive network of pre-screened business contacts, service providers, financial, legal and accounting resources. - 6.
-To survey local businesses annually to collect data on their offshore outsourcing activities and to publish a summary report each year to the trade community of Southern California.
+- provide research and travel grants to faculty who wish to increase their international skills and to study global emerging markets; - give access to the latest faculty research on emerging markets to CSUF students, faculty and Southern California businesses through the CSEM publication series, online trainings and tutorials, and live lectures; - place student interns in positions in business involved in the global trade community in Southern California; - offer the Certified Global Business Professional (CGBP) test to the Southern California global business community; CSEM is a testing center and offers test preparation classes for potential test takers; - promote collaboration between the global trade community of Southern California by making available CSEM's extensive network of pre-screened business contacts, service providers, financial, legal and accounting resources; and - to survey local businesses annually to collect data on their offshore outsourcing activities and to publish a summary report each year to the trade community of Southern California.

-The operation of the Center is under the direction of Dr. Joe Greco, professor of international finance.
-More information is available about the Center at its website, www.thecsem.org, at MySpace and Facebook.
+The operation of the center is under the direction of Dr. Joe Greco, professor of international finance.
+More information is available at the center's website, www.thecsem.org, or on MySpace and Facebook.